Lina Yen Hughes

 Lina Yen Hughes counsels individuals, businesses, and charitable organizations on a wide range of issues related to immigration.
 Her practice is fueled by a passion for immigration law that originates at least in part in her personal experience with the subject.
 "I was born in Taiwan, and I came to the U.S. when I was five.
 That makes me 'first-generation,' so I feel like I'm close to the immigrant story," she explains.
 Even so, when Ms. Hughes decided to go to law school, she did not anticipate a career in immigration law.
 "I was thinking I would go into government or nonprofit work," she remembers.
 "Never did I think I would have my own practice."

 Upon their arrival in the United States, Ms. Hughes and her family settled near San Francisco, California.
 After high school, she attended the University of California, Berkeley, graduating with a Bachelor's Degree in English Literature and a minor in Ethnic Studies.
 In the months leading up to her graduation from Berkeley, Ms. Hughes debated between a career in teaching or in law, ultimately choosing law.
-She received her J.D. from University of the Pacific, McGeorge School of Law in 1997.
+She received her J.D. from McGeorge School of Law, University of the Pacific in 1997.

 During her time at McGeorge, Ms. Hughes took a course on immigration law that sparked her interest in the field.
 "I had a really good immigration law professor who was also a practicing attorney, and who was very fun, with a dynamic personality.
 That got me interested," she recalls.
 "So then, coming out of McGeorge, I interviewed immigration lawyers in Sacramento.
 They had their own practices and were successful.
 They were giving, honorable people — down to earth — and I respected that.
 It was good to see that the people who had been doing this were people I liked."